accs-uaa/bering-sea-marine-invasives/README.md

 # Predicting habitat suitability of non-native species in Alaska's Bering Sea
-Alaska Center for Conservation Science at the University of Alaska Anchorage

-U.S. Geological Survey Alaska Science Center

-With major funding from the North Pacific Research Board (project #1532)
+A collaboration between the Alaska Center for Conservation Science (University of Alaska Anchorage), the U.S. Geological Survey Alaska Science Center, and NOAA's Alaska Fisheries Science Center.
+Major funding was provided by the North Pacific Research Board (project #1532).

 # Project summary
 This repository contains R scripts that predict habitat suitability for non-native species in the Bering Sea.